-Bibbulmun Track Albany Wind Farm to Mutton Bird Island is a 17.1 mile moderately trafficked out and back trail that features beautiful wild flowers and is rated as difficult.
+Bibbulmun Track: Albany Wind Farm to Mutton Bird Island is a 17.1 mile moderately trafficked out and back trail located near the city of Cuthbert that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.

 The Bibbulmun Track is one of the world's great long distance walk trails, stretching 1000km from Kalamunda on the outskirts of Perth, to the historic town of Albany on the south coast.
 This route offers different options to experience breathtaking coastal views, spectacular carpets of wildflower heathlands and the majestic site of the Albany wind farm.
 This hike can be done as a one way hike at 8.6 miles.
 You will require a vehicle at either end to complete this walk, or arrange for a pick up from Mutton Bird car park.There is no public transport to either Sandpatch or Mutton Bird Island.
 Or you can follow the route on the map and hike out and back.
 The campsite provides a great place for morning tea or lunch before returning to your car at Sandpatch.
 The Bibbulmun Track offers a wide range of experiences, from a gentle stroll to enjoy the peace and beauty of the natural environment, to an epic eight week adventure camping out at the 49 campsites and enjoying the hospitality of nine communities along the way.
 Those that walk every step of the way can be registered as end-to-enders.